-The problem arises when an adult family home isn’t properly insured.
+The problem arises when an adult family home isn’t adequately insured.
 Some adult family home operators may have only a homeowners policy, which expressly excludes coverage for commercial activities, including caregiving.
 Some adult family home operators may have only commercial property coverage instead of commercial general liability coverage.
-Depending on the services provided, the operators may also need professional liability coverage.
+The operators may also need professional liability coverage depending on the services provided.

 When these coverages aren’t in place, the business owners, residents and insurance companies all face risk.
 Imagine an adult family home resident breaks a wrist after slipping and falling on a recently cleaned not-yet-dry floor.
 When the adult family home operators opened their business, they didn’t notify their agent and get appropriate commercial coverage.
 Instead, they maintained only their existing homeowners policy.
 Or, the business owners may have originally purchased their homeowners policy without talking to an agent and not notified the carrier when they opened their business.

 After the injury, the resident’s family members sue the adult family home operators, who then file an insurance claim.
 Even though commercial and professional liability coverages are expressly excluded from the homeowners policy they have, the insurer still faces a collection of potential costs, including time spent processing the claim and communicating with the client to reduce the risk of a bad faith claim.
 If the family later adds the insurance company to the suit, the insurer faces defense costs, which can mount rapidly.
 As a result, claims costs eat into the company’s profits.